 Effective Teaching and Learning

-In the last School Performance Test carried out in the district, the mean score for English for males was 39.43 while the score for females was 36.77.
+In the last School Performance Test carried out in the Municipality, the mean score for English for males was 39.43 while the score for females was 36.77.
 Mean score for boys in mathematics was 42.65, while that of girls was 41.55.
-In general, the performance of the district was poor considering that both results were not close to an average of 50%.
+In general, the performance of the Municipality was poor considering that both results were not close to an average of 50%.
 The performance of boys in both cases is better than for girls.
 This is an indication that more attention should be paid to the girl-child in class.

-The poor result of the baseline survey is a reflection of the Basic Education Certificate of Examination Results (BECE) and the Senior Secondary School Certificate SSSCE that the district recorded in the last three years.
+The poor result of the baseline survey is a reflection of the Basic Education Certificate of Examination Results (BECE) and the Senior Secondary School Certificate SSSCE that the Municipality recorded in the last three years.
 In 1999, out of a total of 263 candidates submitted for the BECE examinations, only 70 candidates (27%) passed with aggregates between 7-30.
 Girls accounted for only 10% of this.
 Two boys had very good grades of below aggregate 15.
 There was improvement in the 2000 examination where 43% of candidates passed in aggregates between 7-30.
 There was equally an improvement in the performance of girls with 30% of them obtaining aggregates below 30.
 The results of the 2001 was a marked improvement over the 2000 one with 100% of students passing.
 A total of 13 boys had aggregates between 7-15 while 39 (81%) girls had grades between 16-24.

 The trend of performance in the SSCE is rather worse in1 999.
 Only 10.61% passed in six subjects.
 Majority of (19.69%) passed in only two subjects.
 The performance of the girls was very poor.
 While 8 candidates were submitted, one student each passed in 5 subjects and 1 respectively.
 Five of them failed completely.
 The results of both the BECE and SSSCE results are a clear manifestation of the poor academic standards in the district.
-While in some districts the focus and significance of results is on the “number of students who scored aggregate 6 in six subjects and A’s”, results of the Gushegu/karaga District is on “number of passes in subjects”.
+While in some districts the focus and significance of results is on the “number of students who scored aggregate 6 in six subjects and A’s”, results of the Gushegu Municipality is on “number of passes in subjects”.
 The quality aspect of the results is completely missing.

 Access and Participation